ericDeCourcy/FUSE-stableswap/README.md

 Fuse Stable Swap is currently (as of October 23 2021) deployed at [`0x3E192A2Eae22B3DB07a0039E10bCe29097E881B9`](https://explorer.fuse.io/address/0x3E192A2Eae22B3DB07a0039E10bCe29097E881B9/transactions) on Fuse network.
 It swaps between DAI <> USDC <> USDT with low slippage.
 The interface can be found at [ericdecourcy.github.io](https://ericdecourcy.github.io/).

 ### How to run the Demo

+**Note that the demo does not interact with the real pool**

-Currently (as of Aug 23, 2021) the demo interacts with a "Fake USD" pool.
+As of Aug 23, 2021, the demo interacts with a "Fake USD" pool.
 The pool contains fake versions of DAI, USDT, and USDC. **All of these tokens are worthless and freely mintable on Fuse network**.

 To run the demo, you will need:
 * to have a private key for FUSE network.
 You can get this from metamask easily.